-Undiluted, Dimethicone (60,000 cm2/sec) was applied to the shaved backs of 5 male and 5 female adult New Zealand White rabbits at a dose of 2 g/kg bw.
-The test site was occluded and Dimethicone was in contact with the skin for 24 h.
-After exposure, the residual test material was removed with Dimethicone (350 cm2/sec)-moistened gauze.
-The rabbits were frequently observed on the day of treatment and at least once a day during a follow-up 14-day observation period.
+Undiluted, Dimethicone (60,000 cm2/s) was applied to the shaved backs of 5 male and 5 female adult New Zealand White rabbits at a dose of 2000 mg/kg bw.3 The test site was occluded and Dimethicone was in contact with the skin for 24 h.
+After exposure, the residual test material was removed with Dimethicone (350 cm2/s)-moistened gauze.
+The rabbits were frequently observed on the day of treatment and at least once a day during a follow-up 14-d observation period.
 No signs of systemic toxicity were observed during the study, and no rabbits died during this study.
-Erythema was observed at the application site in all ten rabbits, but resolved by the $7^{th}$ day of observation.
-Under the conditions of this study, the acute $LD{50}$ of Dimethicone in adult male and female rabbits was considered to be > 2 g/kg bw.
+Under the conditions of this study, the acute LD50 of Dimethicone in adult male and female rabbits was considered to be > 2000 mg/kg bw.